walkr/exns/README.md

 exns (beta)
 ===========

-This library allows you to interact with Python [nanoservices](https://github.com/walkr/nanoservice) from Elixir Language.
+This library allows you to interact with **Python** code from **Elixir**

+**Typical flow**

+* Expose your desired Python code as a [nanoservice](https://github.com/walkr/nanoservice)
+* Call your code from Elixir language using the exns library

+**Features**

+* Fast – uses [nanomsg](https://github.com/nanomsg/nanomsg) socket library, and MessagePack (or JSON) for serialization
+* Flexible – your nanoservice can be running on the local machine or remotely on a different computer
+* Simple – your Python code is just one call away

 ### Installation